la2050/archive/_projects/2014/iamla-inspiring-the-future-generation-of-angelenos-with-a-youth-led-steam-awareness-campaign.md

     - East LA
     - South LA
-  Does your project impact Los Angeles County?: Yes (benefits a population of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a population of LA County) How will your project impact the LA2050 “Learn” metrics?:
+    - >-
+      The number of youth who acquire an understanding of the importance of STEAM fields: fields that are largely successful, fast growing, and that will play a large role in the future development of Los Angeles.
   impact_metrics: >-
     By exposing youth to fun, engaging, and relatable STEAM activities, it is anticipated that youth will be more likely to further explore STEAM topics.